 Bring your Scout handbook (in a plastic bag and make sure your name and Troop 497 is in the book) so we can sign off your advancements!
 Keep a copy of the advancement pages in the back of your handbook at home in case your handbook is lost during the trip.
 Also bring your own merit badge books for your chosen merit badges if you have them.
+The Boy Scouts no longer print Merit Badge Books, but you can purchase a pdf of the book and print it at home.
 You can borrow many merit badge books from the Troop library.
-Pack your books in resealable bags to protect them from water and wear.
+Pack your books in ziplock bags to protect them from water and wear.
 You can use your daypack to carry them in during camp!
 Read the merit badge books ahead of time and bring any personal materials you will need to complete your merit badges.
 Some badges require work that can't be done at camp - do it before camp and you can finish the badge in camp!
-There is a link on Troop 497's website to the camp's prerequisites.